johnmidgley/opencola-alpha/README.md

 You'll see a number of log lines and then a browser window will open to set a password.

-To install certificates so that you can use https, change to your home directory and then:
+To install certificates so that you can use https:

 ```
-cd AppData\Roaming\opencola\storage\cert
+cd %USERPROFILE%\AppData\Roaming\opencola\storage\cert
 install-cert.bat
 ```